When would the plan need to be repaid

 How much money will I owe the provider when the plan finishes?

-How much money can I borrow through an equity release plan?
+How much money can I borrow with an equity release plan?

 The amount you can borrow depends on the value of your property, your age and sometimes health.
-The older you are the bigger the cash sum that can be released.
+The older you are the greater the cash sum that can be released.

 Most providers will release a set percentage based on your age., for example, a 60 year old could release 20%, a 65 year old 25% and so on.
 The amount available varies between providers.